Liyubov/graph-topology-in-routing-problems/README.md

 <img src=https://github.com/NikitaNikolaevich/graph-topology-in-routing-problems/blob/main/images/osm.png width="600"/>

-## Main algorithm description
+## The algorithm short description
-1. graph processing
+1. graph processing (operation on graph G)
-2. graph clustering
+2. graph clustering (operation on graph G)
-3. construction of the clustered graph
+3. construction of the clustered graph (graph Q from graph G construction)
-4. running algorithm on the clusterred graph
+4. running algorithm on the clustered graph (operation on graph Q for finding shortest path from nodes from graph G)

 then all you need is a following code: